koad/documentation/src/index.md

 You likely already don't remember any phone numbers, because you `trust your system` and your mind has been able to `let it go`.

 The more you can `just get it done` in `the moment` the more you will get done.
-If you can out perform your competition, you will most certainly achieve more of what you want.
+If will out perform your competition and most certainly achieve more of what you want to achive in life.

+## The time is Now.

+1) Organize your projects with [GTD](/reference/books/gtd-getting-things-done/).
+2) Get into alignment with your projects using [the amazing power of deliberate intent](/reference/books/the-amazing-power-of-deliberate-intent/).

+then, and only then, attempt to [digitize your world](/getting-started/).

 ---